MartinPaulEve/django-fargate/README.md

 8. Wait a few minutes for this all to apply.

 9. Shell into your container.
-You can either do this by looking up the service and its task ID or by using my provided python script:
+You can either do this by looking up the service and its task ID or by using my provided python script.

+The command is:

     python -m shell shell-app